Showing posts with label roses. Show all posts

 ❤️❤️

-I meet this little boy about 7 or 8 years old playing with the buttons.
+I met this little boy, about 7 or 8 years old, playing with the buttons.

-So, together we would go from one to the other buttons to see what each one would do.
+So, together we would go from one button to another to see what each one would do.

-One moved the train, one the trolley, one the sky lift, one the ladder truck, one the fire truck, and one the ambulance.
+One moved the train, another the trolley, a third the sky lift, a fourth the ladder truck, a fifth the fire truck, and a sixth the ambulance.
 I took several pictures of the display.

-The little boy wanted to look at the pictures each picture I took so, I would show them to him.
+The little boy wanted to look at the pictures, so I would show them to him.

-When I got ready to leave the little boy's father said, thank the nice lady for sharing the pictures with you.
-I told the little boy and I never thought to ask why he was at the doctor's office.
-He looked healthy so maybe everything was okay with him.
+When I got ready to leave, the little boy's father said, "Thank you for sharing the pictures with me I told the little boy, and I never thought to ask why he was at the doctor's office.
+He looked healthy, so everything was okay with him.

 Bedford Falls (or Pottersville) is the fictional town in which the American Christmas drama It's a Wonderful Life (1946) and Philip Van Doren Stern's 1943 short story "The Greatest Gift" (on which the film is based) is set.
 The Bedford Falls railway station is the main form of transport to get in or out of the town.
-The location is used only once in the film when Harry (Todd Karns) comes back from university with his wife Ruth Dakin (Virginia Patton) as George and Uncle Billy are waiting there.
-While waiting there George says to Uncle Billy that a train whistle is one of the three most exciting sounds in the world.
-The other two were anchor chains and plane motors
+The location is used only once in the film when Harry (Todd Karns) returns from university with his wife, Ruth Dakin (Virginia Patton), while George and Uncle Billy are waiting there.
+While staying there, George says to Uncle Billy that a train whistle is one of the three most exciting sounds in the world.
+The other two were anchor chains and plane motors.

 What's in a name?
 That which we call a rose